Meekah1/picParadise/README.md

 PicParadise is a Decentralized Gallery photo app that allows users to upload and view pictures using blockchain technology.
 This app is built on the Ethereum blockchain and uses smart contracts to securely manage the uploading and viewing of pictures.
 NB: PicParadise sole purpose is mainly to allow users have a decentralized Gallery for their Photos

 Features
-Upload pictures: Users can upload pictures to the app and sell them to other users.
+Upload pictures: Users can upload pictures to the app.
 View pictures: Users can browse through pictures uploaded by other users.
 How it Works
-PicParadise uses the Ethereum blockchain to ensure that transactions are secure and transparent.
+PicParadise uses the Ethereum blockchain to ensure pictures are securely stored in a decnentralized manner.
 When a user uploads a picture, a smart contract is created to represent that picture.
 The smart contract contains all the relevant information about the picture, including its owner address and metadata.

 Getting Started
 To use PicParadise, you will need an Ethereum wallet that supports the ERC-721 token standard.
-This is the token standard used by the app's native token, which is used to buy(optional) pictures.
+This is the token standard used by the app's native token, which is used to upload pictures.
 You can use popular wallets like MetaMask or MyEtherWallet to interact with the app.

 To upload a picture, simply connect to your wallet on the app and follow the instructions to upload your picture.